VPC Service Controls

 With VPC Service Controls, enterprise security teams can define fine-grained perimeter controls and enforce that security posture across numerous Google Cloud services and projects.
 Users have the flexibility to create, update, and delete resources within service perimeters so they can easily scale their security controls.

-Identity and context help securely access multi-tenant services
+Securely access multi-tenant services

 VPC Service Controls enables a context-aware access approach of control for your cloud resources.
 Enterprises can create granular access control policies in Google Cloud based on attributes like user identity and IP address.
 These policies help ensure the appropriate security controls are in place when granting access to cloud resources from the internet.